Brandon Truaxe

-Brandon Truaxe (born Ali Roshan; 19 June 1978 – 20 January 2019), was an Iranian-Canadian computer scientist and cosmetics entrepreneur known as the co-founder of DECIEM, the Toronto-based beauty company.
+Brandon Truaxe (born Ali Roshan; 19 June 1978 in Tehran – 20 January 2019 in Toronto), was an Iranian-Canadian computer scientist and cosmetics entrepreneur known as the founder of Toronto-based beauty company DECIEM.
+He became known for launching 10 cosmetic brands at once and then for being the brain behind the brand The Ordinary with clinical formulations at modest price points - manufacturing everything in-house.

 Early life

-Truaxe was born Ali Roshan in Tehran on 19 June 1978.
-His family moved from Iran to Toronto, Canada, in 1995.
-After Truaxe's mother died of breast cancer, his father returned to Iran.
-Truaxe studied computer science at the University of Waterloo, graduating in 2001.
-After school, he had an internship on analysis software at a cosmetics company in New York.
-While there, he was surprised at the mark-ups that were charged for the price of the products, versus the real cost to produce the products.
+Truaxe was born Ali Roshan in Tehran on 19 June 1978 during a lull in the unrest that would explode in revolution a few weeks later.
+His family left Iran and came to Toronto in 1995 as refugees.
+His mother died of breast cancer when he was young and his estranged father returned to Iran.
+He studied computer science at the University of Waterloo, graduating in 2001.
+His formative professional experience happened around this time, when he had an internship on analysis software for ″one of the big cosmetic manufacturers — a big brand that owns many things″ in New York, and was shocked at the mark-ups it charged.

-Truaxe founded software development firm, Schematte Corporation, and nutritional supplements company, Organic Senses Ltd. Both companies were dissolved in 2007 and 2008 for failure to file annual returns.
+Shortly after graduation Truaxe founded software development firm, Schematte Corporation, and nutritional supplements company, Organic Senses Ltd. Both companies were dissolved in 2008 and 2007 for failure to file annual returns.

 In 2003, Truaxe founded his first skin care brand Euoko with partner Julio Torres, supported by Pasquale Cusano, a Vancouver jeweler, who served as his mentor and investor.
 Truaxe resigned from the company in 2011.

-In 2009 he launched Indeed Labs, which includes the Nanoblur collection.
-Truaxe later left Indeed Labs to found Deciem in 2012.
+In 2009 he founded Indeed Labs, which includes the Nanoblur collection.
+Truaxe later left Indeed Labs to found DECIEM in 2012, his fourth business.